 It's the ideal time to help your child stop wetting the bed with night toilet training and a bedwetting alarm.

 If used as directed, a bedwetting alarm helps up to 9 in 10 children stop wetting the bed.
 It's the fastest and most effective solution.

 Parents breathe a sigh of relief at knowing they can stop buying expensive night diapers.
 There's even better news for your child.
 When they stop bedwetting, the way their confidence grows is worth its weight in gold.

-We are so pleased this has helped his confidence.
-He is doing a great job of getting bedwetting sorted!
+We are so pleased he is now confident enought to go for sleepovers.
+He has done a great job getting bedwetting sorted!